WHAT IS THE FORESHORE?

 The Foreshore Act 1933 (as amended) is the primary legislation governing development on the foreshore.
 The Act requires that a foreshore lease or licence must be obtained from the Minister for Housing, Planning and Local Government before undertaking any works or placing structures or material on, (or for the occupation of, or removal of material from), State owned foreshore.

 Reform of The Foreshore Act 1933

 The Foreshore Act 1933 has long been recognised as unfit for purpose.
 It is currently under reform.
-A new Maritime Area and Foreshore Amendment Bill is currently at the drafting stage.
-The General Scheme of the Bill was published in 2013.
+A new Marine Planning and Development Management Bill has been drafted.
+The General Scheme of the Bill was published in 2019 and is available here.

 Foreshore leases are granted under The Acts for the erection of long term structures (piers, marinas, bridges, offshore wind farms, etc).
 Essentially a Foreshore Lease is similar to planning permission.